 - This marinade is also tasty when used to marinate beef, pork, and lamb.

-- To transform this recipe from a chicken shawarma plate to a chicken shawarma wrap, just stuff all the tasty ingredients inside a flatbread, lavash bread, or tortilla.
+- To transform this recipe from a chicken shawarma plate to a chicken shawarma wrap, just stuff all the tasty ingredients inside a flatbread or this lavash bread recipe.
+You can even use these sourdough discard tortillas!

-- Another delicious salad to try with shawarma chicken is Tabbouleh.
+- Another delicious salad to try with shawarma chicken is Lebanese tabbouleh.

 Terry Smith says